Spain's property firms demand debt relief from banks

 “Talks are accelerating to try to resolve the property problem,” a source from a large property firm said on condition of anonymity.

-Reyal Urbis, whose shares have dropped 86 percent since a market debut in 2007, said this week it is in talks with banks to swap assets for debt of 3.6 billion euros in a last-minute attempt to avoid bankruptcy.
+Reyal Urbis (REYU.MC), whose shares have dropped 86 percent since a market debut in 2007, said this week it is in talks with banks to swap assets for debt of 3.6 billion euros in a last-minute attempt to avoid bankruptcy.

 Realia and Reyal have some income-producing leases on commercial property, making them more viable.